theNewDynamic/thenewdynamic.org/content/article/2015-11-10-how-do-static-site-generators-work.md

 ---
-title: "How do Static Site Generators Work?"
+title: How do Static Site Generators Work?
-date: 2015-11-10T15:22:00.000Z
+date: 2015-11-10 15:22:00 +0000
-posted_date: 2015-11-10T15:22:00.000Z
+posted_date: 2015-11-10 15:22:00 +0000
 category: article
 slug: how-do-static-site-generators-work
-source:
+source: ''
 excerpt: A brief overview of how a typical static site generator converts markdown files into fully formed HTML files.
-tool:
+tool: ''

 ---
 ### CONTENT IN